bruno-unna/euclidean-rhythms/README.md

 Thanks to [Robin Gareus](mailto:robin@gareus.org) for sharing generously the source code of his own plugins with the community.
 I've learnt a lot.

+Thanks to [sjaehn](https://github.com/sjaehn) for creating, maintaining and sharing the [BWidgets library](https://github.com/sjaehn/BWidgets), that I used for the UI of this plugin.

 Thanks as well to JetBrains, for demonstrating their [commitment to Open Source](https://jb.gg/OpenSourceSupport) by granting me a licence to use their IDEs for free for this project.